July 21, 2023 by Anna-Bet Stemmet

 Planning a wedding cocktail hour and not quite sure where to start?
+Heading in to wedding season and need some last-minute tips?
 No problem, friend!
-Let’s get you sorted with our go-to organisational blueprint for this fun and festive aspect of your wedding celebration.
+Let’s get you sorted with our go-to organizational blueprint for this fun and festive aspect of your wedding celebration.
 After all, the time between the ceremony and reception is the perfect opportunity to set the tone for the rest of your Big Day.

 What to serve during cocktail hour

-A wedding cocktail hour would not be complete without some tasty canapés and drinks.
+A wedding cocktail hour would not be complete without some tasty appetizers and drinks.
 Here are a few pointers to pave the way for a fuss-free event:

-Wedding cocktail hour food is normally served in the form of hors d’oeuvres or canapés that are tasty enough to stimulate the appetite, but light enough so guests won’t be too stuffed to enjoy their main meal.
+Wedding cocktail hour food is normally served in the form of hors d’oeuvres or appetizers that are tasty enough to stimulate the appetite, but light enough so guests won’t be too full to enjoy their main meal.

-Cocktail hour wedding appetisers can be passed by servers, served at individual food stations, or set up as a harvest table from which guests can serve themselves.
+Cocktail hour wedding appetizers can be served by waiters, set up at individual food stations, or arranged as a harvest table from which guests can serve themselves.
 If you are unsure about which option to go for, check in with your caterer to see which set-up they prefer.

 Big batch inspo: Gorgeous Wedding Cocktails for Easy Pouring

 Tips for hosting a cocktail hour